Jubatian/rrpge-spec/specs/mix_arch.rst

     +------------+

-For all reads the order of operations are first performing the access, then performing the pointer addition (by the appropriate frequency).
-The order of operations for processing a destination word are as follows:

-- Fetch frequency index if FM mode is enabled.
-- Increment FM source pointer with FM add if FM mode is enabled.
-- Fetch frequency value from frequency table if FM mode is enabled.
+In one pass, 4 samples are processed to produce a 32 bit destination in one operation.
+The AM source however is read only once each pass.
+To negate the difference in processing rate, the AM frequency is multiplied by 4 (shifted left by 2).
+Step by step, the following actions are performed during a pass:

 - Fetch first sample.
-- Temporarily increment sample pointer with half the frequency value.
-- Fetch amplitude if AM mode is enabled.
-- Increment amplitude source pointer with AM add if AM mode is enabled.
+- Increment sample pointer with Sample frequency.
 - Fetch second sample.
+- Increment sample pointer with Sample frequency.
+- Fetch third sample.
+- Increment sample pointer with Sample frequency.
+- Fetch fourth sample.
+- Increment sample pointer with Sample frequency.
+- Merge the fetched sample values in a 32 bit holding register.
+- Fetch AM source, update Amplitude multiplier with it (if AM is enabled).
-- Increment (original) sample pointer with the frequency value.
+- Increment AM source pointer with AM frequency * 4 (if AM is enabled).
-- Calculate the source data (multiply with amplitude).
+- Packed multiply the 32 bit holding register with Amplitude multiplier.
-- Fetch destination (two samples).
+- Read sample destination (32 bits).
-- Add source to destination (saturated, two samples).
+- Packed add the read value to the 32 bit holding register (if it is enabled).
-- Write back into destination.
+- Write the 32 bit holding register in the sample destination.
-- Increment destination.
+- Increment destination pointer.

-The AM and FM sources are read once every output word, that is, once for every two samples.
-The frequencies ("AM frq" and "FM frq") correspond to this rate.
-The sample source however is read twice per output.
-To keep it's frequency working in an identical manner to that of the AM and FM sources, it implements the following behavior:

-- After fetching the first sample, a temporary pointer is created by adding half of the sample frequency (as in logical shifting right by one) to the sample pointer.

-- The second sample is fetched using this temporary pointer.

-- After fetching the second sample, the original pointer is incremented by the sample frequency.

-The "AM sel" and "FM sel" settings control whether the AM or the FM sources are active respectively.
-When these sources are inactive, the last written value will persist in the "S. frq" and "AM mul" fields respectively, thus disabling these features.
-Moreover when these are disabled, the loading of the sources and the increment of the pointers are also disabled.
+The actual order of memory accesses within a pass may be different, and may interleave with other passes in an implementation defined manner.

-For all three sources and the destination a partition size setting is provided, one for each.
-This allows for selecting sample data sizes from 4 samples (2 words) to 128K samples (64K words) in power of 2 increments.
+For both sources and the destination a partition size setting is provided, one for each.
+This allows for selecting sample data sizes from 8 samples (2 cells) to 256K samples (64K cells) in power of 2 increments.
 The pointers automatically wrap to the beginning of the partition when passing it's end.

-Before starting a mixer operation either the frequency by the current sample frequency (S. frq) is fetched from the frequency table for "S. add", or the frequency by the FM mode (FM frq) for "FM add", depending on whether FM mode is enabled or not.
-Likewise the frequency used for "AM add" is also fetched if necessary.

-Amplitude is applied to the source data as follows:
+The Amplitude multiplier is applied to the 8 bit source data as follows:

 src_a = (((src - 128) * amp) / 256) + 128